Hotel Schweizerhof, Lucerne, Switzerland

 guest room door, Hotel Schweizerhof, Lucerne, Switzerland musical note doorknobs, Hote; Schweizerhof, Lucerne, Switzerland

 Leo Tolstoy and Hans Christian Anderson also found inspiration here.
-Neil Armstrong chose this hotel while in Lucerne for the opening of the Aviation and Space Travel Hall in the Swiss Museum of Transport, Switzerland’s most popular museum.
+Neil Armstrong chose this hotel while in Lucerne for the opening of the Aviation and Space Travel Hall in the Swiss Museum of Transport.
+It is Switzerland’s most popular museum.

 Old World elegance with modern amenities